-While children once sucked the sweet nectar from white dead nettle flowers,1 today’s wild food enthusiasts may enjoy the plant in many other ways.
+While children once sucked the sweet nectar from White Dead Nettle flowers, today’s wild food enthusiasts may enjoy the plant in many other ways.

 Green-white flowers with heart-shaped, hairy, green leaves.
-The hollow, hairy, square stems distinguish the plant from true nettle.
+The hollow, hairy, square stems distinguish the plant from Stinging Nettle.

-Native to Europe, Asia; naturalised in Britain, Ireland and introduced to North America and New Zealand.
+Native to Europe and Asia; naturalised in Britain and Ireland and introduced to North America and New Zealand.

-The plant is found growing along roadsides, waste places, hedgerows, and gardens.
+The plant grows along roadsides, waste places, hedgerows, and gardens.

 Leaves, flowers, stems.

-This perennial flowers May to December with seeds ripening July to December.
+This perennial flowers from May to December, with seeds ripening from July to December.

-The tender leaves and stem tips can be boiled and eaten as a potherb or vegetable, or the leaves chopped and added to omelettes.2
+The tender leaves and stem tips can be boiled and eaten as a potherb or vegetable, or the leaves chopped and added to omelettes.

-The leaves can also be treated like spinach.3
+The leaves can also be treated like spinach.

-Serve the young flowering tops lightly steamed, mixed with spring onions and dressed with butter.4 For sweet treats or garnish, the flowers can be candied.2
+Serve the young flowering tops lightly steamed, mixed with spring onions and dressed with butter.
+For sweet treats or garnish, the flowers can be candied.

-Wine is still made from the flowers in Yorkshire, England.4
+Wine is still made from the flowers in Yorkshire, England.